 Exploring Georgian Bay

-For those interested in combining abandoned places with natural scenery, Georgian Bay is hard to beat.
-The ruins you find here are set against one of the most beautiful backdrops in Ontario, and the remoteness of many sites means you are likely to have them to yourself.
+On land, the Bruce Trail follows the Niagara Escarpment along the western shore.
+The Killbear and Grundy Lake provincial parks provide land-based access to the Georgian Bay landscape.
+For those interested in combining abandoned places with natural scenery, the bay is hard to beat.
+The ruins are set against one of the best backdrops in Ontario, and the remoteness of many sites means you are likely to have them to yourself.